The Effects of Cystic Fibrosis (CF)

 - Younger people with CF generally have greater lung function than older people with CF

-Pulmonary exacerbations are periods when CF symptoms get worse and require medical attention.
-This will include the use of an antibiotic.
-Pulmonary exacerbations may be the result of infections.
+Pulmonary exacerbations are periods when CF symptoms get worse and require medical attention, including the use of an antibiotic.
+They may be a result of infections.
 During a pulmonary exacerbation, CF respiratory symptoms such as coughing and the amount of mucus in the lungs may increase.
 A person may also lose weight during a pulmonary exacerbation.

 - Lung function may decline faster in people who have more frequent pulmonary exacerbations

-- The damage pulmonary exacerbations cause to the lungs may be permanent
+- The lung damage caused by pulmonary exacerbations may be permanent

 As the holidays approach, don’t forget to fill your prescription!